LibraryCarpentry/lc-marcedit/episodes/06-manipulating-MARC-data-basics.md

 ## Batch Editing Fixed Fields in Multiple MARC Records

 Sometimes it is necessary to change a fixed field for all records in your MARC data.
 You can use the Edit Field function.
 For this, you will need to know the position of the fixed field.
 For this, you can consult the [OCLC Bibliographic Standards and Formats](https://www.oclc.org/bibformats/en.html) or [the Library of Congress Bibliographic Marc Standard](https://www.loc.gov/marc/bibliographic/).
 This is also possible using the Replace function and regular expressions which will be covered in Lesson 09.

+If you need to add a fixed field, you can use the Tools and select Add/Delete.
+You will need to have the 006 already formed.
+For example, you can add one 006 using the method explained above, copy that, and then use the Tools, Add field, to then add the 006.
+Remember that fixed fields don't have indicators.

 ::::::::::::::::::::::::::::::::::::::::::::::::::